Persistent Depressive Disorder

 Life Events

-An aggregation of stressors and increased hassles over a considerable period has been linked to dysthymia, such as financial problems, traumatic events, the loss of a loved one, mental or physical abuse.
+An accumulation of stressors over a considerable period may also contribute to dysthymia.
+This can include stressors such as financial problems, traumatic events, the loss of a loved one, and mental or physical abuse.

 Risk Factors